 C. Picking Up Shares

-You are responsible for picking up your share each week, or every other week (depending on your membership type) from your pickup location (which you will choose during the sign-up process).
+You are responsible for picking up your share each week from your pickup location (which you will choose during the sign-up process).
 If you cannot pick up your share, please see below.
 Pickup times for most locations will be from 3:00 pm – 7:00 pm.
 Produce is perishable, and we want our members to receive the finest quality possible!
 Shares cannot be held past 7:00 pm at any of the sites.
 Unclaimed shares will be donated to a local charity, families in need or thankful neighbors.
 This community building is another beauty of CSA!

 - Vollmecke Orchards & CSA (Farm Market Style), Tuesdays and Fridays, 3:00 pm – 7:00 pm